dragoncoder047/thuepaste/README.md

 This one shows the difference between Thue and another probablilistic algorithm, Markov chains.
 While a Markov chain given the same rules would correctly convert the asterisks into their number in Roman numerals (`XVIII`), Thue fails miserably here -- and produces abscurdities such as `IVXIIIV` or even `IXIX`.

+### samples/tounary.t

+This little one I wrote myself.
+Give it any number in decimal (of any number of digits) and it will convert it into that number of asterisks.

 ## How this Thue implementation works

 Everything relevant to core Thue functionality is in `thue.js`.